Pete Hoekstra: Elections

 In 1992, Hoekstra made his first bid for public office in Michigan's 2nd congressional district.
 The district, previously the 9th, had been represented for 26 years by Guy Vander Jagt, longtime chairman of the National Republican Congressional Committee.
 Hoekstra rode his bicycle across the district, which stretched down the Lake Michigan shoreline from Cadillac to the Grand Rapids suburbs.
 He argued that Vander Jagt had served in Congress for too long; Vander Jagt had won his first election in 1966, when Hoekstra was 13 years old.
 He scored a monumental upset, winning by almost six percent.
 Hoekstra dominated the district's more populated southern portion; Vander Jagt's margins in the northern portion, his longtime base, weren't enough to close the gap.
 This primary win was tantamount to election in a district reckoned as Michigan's most Republican district; the GOP has held the district for all but four years since it was created in 1873.
 Hoekstra later defeated Democrat John H. Miltner and Libertarian Dick Jacobs in the general election, with 63% of the vote.
 Hoekstra continued to ride his bicycle across the district every summer, and biked across the state for his gubernatorial campaign.

 When he was first elected, Hoekstra initially pledged to serve no more than six terms (12 years) in the House.
 However, in 2004, he announced he would break that pledge and seek a seventh term.
 In 2006, Hoekstra's Leadership PAC (the Mileage Fund) raised nearly $160,000 in Political Action Contributions from contributors including the Teamsters, Michigan Credit Union League, and Little Planet Books.

 Hoekstra faced no significant opposition in the Republican primary or in the general election (as in his previous five reelection campaigns) and went on to secure his seventh term.
 Shortly after the primary, he was named chairman of the Intelligence Committee, succeeding Porter Goss, who became Director of the Central Intelligence Agency.

 2006

 Hoekstra was unopposed in the Republican primary.
 In November he was opposed by the Democratic candidate Kimon Kotos, who was also his 2004 opponent.
 Hoekstra defeated Kotos 183,518 votes to 87,361 votes.

 2008

 Hoekstra ran for re-election in 2008 against Fred Johnson, associate professor of History at Hope College.
 He beat Johnson by 215,471 to 119,959 votes.

 Tenure

-Hoekstra had a conservative voting record, consistent with the conservative nature of the 2nd congressional district.
-He opposed abortion rights, opposed expanding health care benefits for children, opposed gay adoption rights and gay marriage, and voted against paid parental leave for federal employees.
+Hoekstra had a strongly conservative voting record.
+He opposed abortion, opposed expanding free health care benefits for children, opposed gay adoption and gay marriage, and voted against paid parental leave for federal employees.
 However, he also opposed amending the Constitution to prohibit flag desecration.